-On 02/23/2018 REVERSE MORTGAGE SOLUTIONS INC filed a Property - Other Real Property lawsuit against KMC LANDSCAPING SERVICES in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 02/23/2018 REVERSE MORTGAGE SOLUTIONS INC filed a Property - Other Real Property lawsuit against KMC LANDSCAPING SERVICES.
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are MICHAEL L. STERN, GREGORY W. ALARCON and DANIEL S. MURPHY.
 The case status is Pending - Other Pending.

 Pending - Other Pending